AdrianGH03/BlitzDraftPublic/README.md

 - **Frontend:** JavaScript, React, HTML, CSS, Vite
 - **Backend:** JavaScript, Node.js, Express
 - **Database:** MongoDB
-- **Deployment:** Vercel
+- **Deployment:** Vercel, Cloudflare

 ### **User Reception:**
-Since its launch, BlitzDraft has garnered over 3,500 page visits and has received positive feedback from users.
-We've actively listened to user suggestions and implemented improvements to enhance the overall quality of the app.
+Since its launch, BlitzDraft has garnered over 500 and has received positive feedback from users.
+I've actively listened to user suggestions and implemented improvements to enhance the overall quality of the app.

 ### **Get Started:**
 LINK: https://blitzdraftlol.com